DEFRA/sroc-tcm-admin/README.md

 - **🔎 LINT (TCM)**

+### Test support endpoints

+The app includes endpoints that support our [acceptance tests](https://github.com/DEFRA/sroc-acceptance-tests).
+They are split between those that are only enabled in our non-production environments and those that can be accessed but you must be an admin.
+All respond in JSON format.

+#### Non-production only

+Either because they are distructive or sensitive these endpoints are only available in non-production environments.

+> We are referring to when running it locally or in our development, test or pre-production environments.
+This is different to the Rails environment specified by `RAILS_ENV`.

+- `/clean` Will reset most tables in the database.
+This means, for example, removing all transaction data and resetting the sequence counters.
+Seeded data, for example, regimes, permit categories and users are retained.
+We use it to automate resetting the DB for running some of our acceptance tests
+- `/last-email` Will return the details and content of the last email sent from the app.
+We use it to allow us to automate checking the content of emails sent from the system and completing journeys that require following a link provided in an email

+#### Admin only

+Though built to support testing these endpoints are available in production but only by those with the `admin`.
+There may be times it would be helpful to peform these tasks outside of a test setting.

+- `/jobs/import` trigger the transaction file import process
+- `/jobs/export` trigger the transaction file export process

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.